Nico-Posada/Geometry-Dash-2.2-Stat-Editor/README.md

 # Update 2.203
-RopTop revamped how stats are stored, so going to have to rereverse that, will remove this once I get it updated again.
+RopTop revamped how stats are stored, but the tool has been updated to support that and now works as intended again!
-For now, the tool will not work.

 # 2.2 IS OUT!!!!
 The method for reading the game's stats hasnt been changed, but a few of the offsets did change, so those have been updated.